 If you’re planning to bring home a Dachshund, you’ve made a great decision!
-These German dog breeds are friendly, affectionate with a little bit of spunk.
-But potential owners may be wondering, are Dachshunds smart?
-How smart are Dachshunds?
+These German dog breeds are friendly and affectionate, with a little bit of spunk.
+However, potential owners may be wondering just how intelligent these little badger dogs really are.

 Table of Contents

 - Why Dachshunds Rank Low in Dog Intelligence

 - 2 Reasons Why Dachshunds Are Really Smart

 The list of dog breeds ranked by intelligence was developed by Stanley Coren, a researcher, pHD and prominent canine psychologist.
 However, his rankings measured just one component of dog intelligence, that is, obedience & working intelligence.

 He did have some help with his research, though.
 Coren contacted all the North American obedience trial judges from the Canadian and American Kennel Club to ask for help in measuring dog IQ.
 To his surprise, nearly 200 obedience trial judges agreed to participate.